Electric Rates

 General Service Demand (GSD) Secondary

 You can determine whether you are a demand or non-demand customer by looking at your monthly bill.
-Below are two examples to help:
+Below are two examples to help.
+Please note the bill samples below do not reflect current rates.

 Here are some ways to manage or lower your demand charges: